gobolinux/Documentation/content/Howtos/Manual-Compile.md

 With very few exceptions, the work of creating a recipe is rewarded by the ease of using [Compile](/Commands/Compile)._

-Note: If you use a local tarball, be sure to have the tarball placed at /Data/Compile/Archives.
-Also make sure you know whether you have a recipe locally or not, if you i.e. do not have access to the www on that machine.
+{{% notice note %}} If you use a local tarball, be sure to have the tarball placed at /Data/Compile/Archives.
+Also make sure you know whether you have a recipe locally or not, if you ie do not have access to the www on that machine.
+{{% /notice %}}

 I'm using dosbox from CVS as an example here.